How to Sell Land on Facebook Marketplace - Listing a Property For Sale

 Head to EmojiFinder.com for a full list of emojis you can use.

 Unfortunately, there isn’t a dedicated category for land sales in Facebook Marketplace.
-Instead, we recommend placing in the ‘Miscellaneous’ category.
+Instead, we recommend creating it in the ‘Miscellaneous’ category.
 Condition isn’t really relevant for a land listing, so just choose ‘New’.
 Enter your asking sales price, and you’re ready to move on to the description.